microsoft/FluidFramework/.changeset/hand-picked-string.md

 ---
 "section": "other"
 ---
-Remove some PropertyDDS experimental packages.
+Remove some experimental PropertyDDS-related packages

 The following packages will no longer be published: